 The idea is simple – take a heart-shaped sugar cookie, coat half in chocolate, toffee pieces and drizzle the whole thing with white chocolate.
-Brilliant.

 Not only are they lovely but they taste fantastic.
 I think I ate about 43 of them.

 My recommendation for these is to use a sugar cookie recipe that doesn’t have a lot of competing flavors (like lemon zest, almond extract, etc.) so the chocolate and toffee really stand out, and one that can bake up fairly crisp so the cookie doesn’t break when the chocolate is applied (many recipes that use sour cream, etc., are meant to be too soft for this kind of application).

-- 1 cup butter
+- 1 cup (227 g) butter

-- 1 cup sugar
+- 1 cup (212 g) sugar

-- 1 egg
+- 1 large egg

 - 1 teaspoon pure vanilla extract

-- 3 cups flour
+- 3 cups (426 g) flour

-- 1 1/2 teaspoon baking powder
+- 1 ½ teaspoon baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 6 ounces semisweet chocolate
+- 6 ounces (170 g) semisweet chocolate

-- 1/2 cup toffee bits (such as Heath brand)
+- ½ cup toffee bits, such as Heath brand

-- 4 ounces white chocolate
+- 4 ounces (113 g) white chocolate

 - Cream butter and sugar until light and fluffy, about 2 minutes.
 Add in eggs and vanilla and mix.